-This cooking style was adapted by Japanese people during the early 13th century when Zen Buddhism was growing widespread throughout the country.
-It was introduced by its founder, Monk Dogen, wherein he emphasized the practice of seated meditation.
-Because Buddhist tradition doesn’t allow the practice of killing animals for human consumption because of their belief that animal spirits interfere with their meditation, they don’t use meat or fish on their dishes.
-Despite this, shojin ryori is far from being bland because even so, the five flavors are present in the dishes and offer five colors which balance out everything and the result?
+The shojin ryori cooking style was adapted by Japanese people during the early 13th century when Zen Buddhism was growing widespread throughout the country.
+It was introduced by its founder, Monk Dogen, who introduced and emphasized the practice of seated meditation.
+Due to the belief that animal spirits interfere with their meditation, Buddhist tradition doesn’t allow the practice of killing animals for human consumption, and so they don’t use meat or fish on their dishes.
+Despite this, shojin ryori is far from being bland because even so, the five flavors are present in the dishes, offering five colors which balances everything out.
+And the result?
 A simple yet flavorful dish.

 - Tororomushi (a steamed mix of grated daikon and Japanese yam)

-- Vegetarian pressed sushi topped with ‘egg’ (made from tofu)
+- Vegetarian pressed sushi topped with ‘egg’ made from tofu

 - Deep-fried vegetable skewers